SchoolOfFreelancing/Freelancing-On-Linux/README.md

 ## Freelancing On Linux🐧
 ## Guaranteed Minimum Income (GMI)

-We're on a mission to empower on-demand linux hands-on training to develop giant linux freelancer from home.
+We empower individuals with on-demand Linux system administration training to become successful freelancers from home.
 We'll mentor you to get highest paying linux freelance jobs for a steady income 🐧

 If you are looking for success on the most prominent freelance marketplaces?
 Join this training!